kennethihezie/simple-nodejs-app/kubernetes.md

 # kubectl get replicasets ------------ Used to get replicasets

+# kubectl get services ------------ Used to get services

-# kubectl create -f <pod-or-replicaset-name-or-deployments> --------- Used to create a pod or replicaset using yaml definitions
+# kubectl create -f <pod-or-replicaset-name-or-deployments> --------- Used to create a pod or replicaset or deployment using yaml definitions

 # kubectl replace -f <replica-set-name> ----- used to apply the updated yaml configuration